6 Things I Wish I Knew When I Started Working Out

 These are things that would have quite frankly made the world of difference.

-In attempt to help you learn from my mistakes here are the 6 most important things I wish I’d known when I started working out.
+In an attempt to help you learn from my mistakes here are the 6 most important things I wish I’d known when I started working out.

 The Importance Of Calories